Sebastian

 If it be thus to dream, still let me sleep!"

-(Act 4, Scene 1) - The Outcome: Marries Olivia in the chapel offstage between 4.3 and 5.1; reunites with Antonio and recognises Viola as his living sister in 5.1; closes the play paired with Olivia in the comedy's central marriage and — by his very arrival — making every other marriage possible.
+(Act 4, Scene 1) - The Outcome: He marries Olivia offstage between A4S3 and A5S1, reunites with Antonio, and recognises Viola as his living sister in A5S1.
+He closes the play paired with Olivia in the comedy's central marriage and, by his very arrival, makes every other marriage possible.

 The Brother Lost at Sea

-Sebastian's first scene is the sea-coast scene of 2.1, parted from Antonio on the beach where Antonio has nursed him back to life.
+Sebastian's first scene is the sea-coast scene of A2S1, parted from Antonio on the beach where Antonio has nursed him back to life.
 The conversation is a small marvel of grief and courtesy.

 Original